Today's college basketball Top 25 scores, schedule, NET rankings | NCAA.com

 Today's college basketball Top 25 scores, schedule, NET rankings

-Here are the top 25 scores and schedule for Tuesday, Jan.
-1:
+Here were the top 25 scores and schedule for Thursday, Jan.
+3:

 Here are when the NET rankings top 25 teams play next: